 - Place a large, deep cast iron skillet (12 inches) on the stove-top and bring to medium-high heat.
 Add a tiny bit of oil to the pan, just enough to lightly coat the bottom.

 - Once the pan is hot (it should sizzle if you flick some water on it) place the chicken thighs skin-side down into the pan and let sear 3-4 minutes or until the skin is nice and brown.

 - Meanwhile, place the saucepan with the leftover sauce in it on the stove top.
 Let simmer, uncovered, while the chicken is in the oven and allow it to reduce until thickened – it should be able to coat the back of a spoon.
 Remove from heat and let cool (it will thicken more as it cools).
-Serve thickened sauce with the chicken, once done.
+Serve thickened sauce over the chicken, once done.

 - Let chicken rest 5-10 minutes after coming out of the oven.